 Rice and her partner Elizabeth Cutler started SoulCycle in 2006 in the rear lobby of an Upper West Side dance studio found on Craigslist.
 Cutler and Rice grew the company to 60 studios as founders, CEO’s, and Chief Creative Officers before departing in 2016.

-Rice and Cutler were honored as one of Goldman Sachs’ 100 Builders + Innovators in 2013 and 2014, SoulCycle was voted one of the World’s Top 10 Most Innovative Companies in Fitness of 2013 by Fast Company and was rated the sixth most influential brand on Twitter at CES in January of 2015.
-Cutler and Rice are contributing editors to The Wall Street Journal’s Accelerators column and in 2015; Cutler was voted one of Fast Company’s Most Creative People in Business.
-In 2015, Cutler and Rice were honored as Adweek’s Brand Geniuses.
+Cutler and Rice were honored as one of Goldman Sachs’ 100 Builders + Innovators in 2013 and 2014 and SoulCycle was voted one of the “World’s Top 10 Most Innovative Companies in Fitness” of 2013 by Fast Company.
+SoulCycle was also rated the sixth most influential brand on Twitter at CES in January of 2015.
+Cutler and Rice were contributing editors to The Wall Street Journal’s Accelerators column and in 2015, Cutler and Rice were voted one of Fast Company’s “Most Creative People in Business.”
+In 2015, Cutler and Rice were honored as two of AdWeek’s “Brand Geniuses.”

 In 2016, Cutler and Rice formed LifeShop, an umbrella company focused on advising, investing and incubating new ideas rooted in community and emotional intelligence.

 Cutler and Rice advise companies at various growth stages and especially enjoy working with entrepreneurs in consumer facing, high growth businesses.
 They’ve seen the movie.

 Cutler and Rice (along with their spouses) have been active angel to later stage investors for many years, focusing on community, brand and scale.

 The pair continues to speak at CEO, business, and creativity conferences worldwide.